CPC Mini Grant Program

 Areas of Exclusion:

 - Projects that do not address spirituality or sibling support for people who experience disability in Oregon

 - Funding for specific individuals and/or equipment for specific individuals

 - Organizations or programs that are based and/or provide services to populations outside of Oregon or outside the United States

-- Funding for political campaigns, candidates, or legislation
+- Funding for political campaigns, candidates, legislation, or lobbying

 - Endowments and organizational debt reduction